 Age: 3 +

-Why we love it: Watching ‘pillar move is very satisfying, seeing the results of your sequence – but we also just like that Code-a-pillar’s cute, lights up, and pays nice jingly music.
+Why we love it: Watching ‘pillar move in line with your sequence is very satisfying, but we also just like how cutely Code-a-pillar lights up and plays nice jingly music.

 Available from: Amazon